 To leverage Chinese Media is important.
 While the convergence of media and commerce is nothing new, what is clear from Yoho!’s success is that China’s digitally native youth want seamless brand experiences.
 With the media arm sharing content, the retail element selling products, and the events promoting culture, Yoho! consistently controls how customers perceive the brand.

-To set a Weibo official account can allow you to share information with a larger range of people while on Wechat, users have to follow you first in order to see your posts and activities.
+Set a Weibo official account can allow you to share information with a larger range of people while on Wechat, users have to follow you first in order to see your posts and activities.

 More and more brands have developed a real engagement system (CRM – Customer Relation Management) on WeChat in order to create a relation between them and their customers.
-So it became easier for clients to contact their favorite brands and get in touch with by reading/watching their contents.
+So it became easier for clients to contact their favorite brands and get in touch with them by reading/watching their content.
 WeChat offers a way closer to get in touch with your target consumer.